 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 5:39 am and the next low tide will be at 6:41 pm.
-The only high tide of the day will be at 12:13 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:12 am and the next low tide at 1:08 pm.
+The first high tide was at 6:42 am and the next high tide will be at 6:58 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 11 hours and 50 minutes of sun.
-The solar transit is at 12:52 pm and the length of time the moon will be visible will be 10 hours and 30 minutes.
+The lunar phase is a New Moon.
+Today we had 10 hours and 5 minutes of sun.
+The solar transit was at 11:49 am and the length of time the moon will be visible will be 10 hours and 39 minutes.

-The tidal coefficient today is 54 (average).
-At noon the tidal coefficient drops to 51 to end the day with a tidal coefficient of 49.
-The tide heights today are 0.3 ft, 3.6 ft and 0.7 ft.
+The tidal coefficient today is 92.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 93 to end the day with a tidal coefficient of 93.
+The tide heights today are 0.0 ft, 3.9 ft, 0.0 ft and 3.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Hatteras which is of 4.6 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Cape Hatteras tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Cape Hatteras tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cape Hatteras.
 The times are generated in local time in North Carolina and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]